processing/p5.js/developer_docs/project_wrapups/junshern_gsoc_2018.md

 ## Support

-Any questions pertaining to this project may be addressed via Issues on the [p5.js-sound repository](https://github.com/processing/p5.js-sound).
+Any questions pertaining to this project may be addressed via Issues on the [p5.js-sound repository](https://github.com/processing/p5.js-sound), or on the [tutorial repository](https://github.com/JunShern/explorable-algcomp) if directly related to tutorial content.
 Simply create a new Issue and either assign or tag me in the conversation with @junshern.
 For anything else, don't hesitate to get in touch at chanjunshern@gmail.com!

 ## Acknowledgements